adhearsion/adhearsion-website/views/docs/logging.md

 [TOC]

-Adhearsion includes a comprehensive logging system, powered by the [Logging](https://github.com/TwP/logging) gem, where every class has a logger of its own, and every object may have a logger if it implements #logger_name.
+Adhearsion includes a comprehensive logging system, powered by the [Logging](https://github.com/TwP/logging) gem, where every class has a logger of its own, and every object may have a logger if it implements `#logger_name`.
 This makes for highly context-aware logging, and the possibility of easy application-specific logging.

 ## Writing to the log